House Plants: Benefits, Top Picks, and Care Tips

 If your space has limited sunlight, don’t worry—there are plenty of house plants that thrive in medium to low light.
 Pothos, snake plants, and spider plants are hardy favorites that not only add greenery but also act as natural air purifiers, improving indoor air quality.
 These adaptable plants are great for beginners and bring a lively touch to dim corners or offices.

 For a more tropical vibe, consider rubber plants or ZZ plants.
 With their glossy, vibrant leaves, these low-maintenance plants require minimal effort to thrive and add sophistication to shaded areas.
-Even in spaces with less light, a variety of plants can flourish, enhancing your home’s ambiance.
+Even in areas with less light, you can still create a lush, relaxing atmosphere for your space.

 House plants by large window